The Right Kitchen Contractor?

 The right professional ensures your specific vision is brought to life with quality craftsmanship, while the wrong one can lead to costly mistakes and ongoing frustration.

-At Cedar Lane Custom Kitchens we do not build RTA (Ready-to-Assemble) cabinets made from MDF, Particle Board, or imported plywoods;
+We do not construct RTA (Ready-to-Assemble) cabinets, nor do we use cabinetry produced from MDF, Particle Board, or imported plywoods.

 It's important to note that nearly all cabinet shops utilize these kinds of materials in one form or another in their builds.
 The cost of a product often indicates its quality.